ash-rs/ash/README.md

 Every reference has to live as long as the builder itself.
 Builders implement `Deref` targeting their corresponding Vulkan struct, so references to builders can be passed directly to Vulkan functions.

 Calling `.build()` will **discard** that lifetime because Vulkan structs use raw pointers internally.
 This should be avoided as much as possible because this can easily lead to dangling pointers.
+If `.build()` has to be called, it should be called as late as possible.
+The reason for this is that the lifetime of [temporaries](https://doc.rust-lang.org/reference/expressions.html#temporary-lifetimes) will be extended to the enclosing block.

 ### Pointer chains